rubel75/VASPtools/README.md

 ## read_EIGENVAL.m
 This is a MatLab script that is designed to preprocess VASP EIGENVAL file and prepare data for plotting a band structure.

+## prPROCAR.m
+This is an Octave script that computes a localization ratio for each DFT eigenstate based on PROCAR and POSCAR files.

 ## Contact
 Please send your comments/suggestions/requests to